bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 - Open up .cproject, .project and bar-descriptor.xml and replace the text "qnxEmptyExample" with "yourprojectname"

 qnxFontsExample
-- Runs but text is messed up
+x Runs but text is messed up
 - Example on how to use truetype fonts

 qnxGraphicsExample